Baked Brie in Puff Pastry

 - This recipe calls for pecans but use whichever nut you prefer or none at all.

-Brie in puff pastry?
-OMG… just can’t resist that.
-Looks absolutely delicious.
+OMG… this was absolutely delicious.
 Melted cheese is my weakness.
 Lovely recipe.

 Thank you Natalie!

 I LOVE baked brie.
-If I wouldn’t resemble a hippopotamus I’d eat it every day of the week.
-It’s such a great thing to have stashed in the freezer for a just in case occasion, too.
+This recipe was awesome.
+I served it at a party and if I wouldn’t resemble a hippopotamus I’d eat it every day of the week.

 I totally agree.
 It’s a problem when Christopher and I are the only ones eating it.
 But, I can just do extra exercises…..or not.